Documentation

 JavaScript API

-Generated apps expose launch items, runtime capability info, and a scoped file bridge for document-style workflows.
+Generated apps expose launch items, runtime capability info, a scoped file bridge for document-style workflows, and native app-state controls for Dock badges, menu bar icons, and window behavior.

 Initial launch items